How and Why a Founder of Altar.io Picked Everhour Among 10 Other Time Tracking Tools

 Robustness is vital in any system we want to integrate into our working flux because we cannot afford to stop the team for 3rd party services instability issues.
 In the end, this topic was easy to cover, since all the top 10 recommended tools seemed pretty stable and with a significant user base to make it a solid move.

-With centralization, I mean the business and project managers must have a centralized dashboard to see in real time what is happening with all the involved collaborators of each project.
+With centralization, I mean the business and project managers must have a centralized dashboard to see in real-time what is happening with all the involved collaborators of each project.

 In Altar’s case, this is a vital step because we have a full transparency policy with our clients and at each step of a sprint the client knows what is happening.
-So not only I want to have access to this information as I want to share it with my client.
+So not only do I want to have access to this information as I want to share it with my client.

 Integration with PM services

-In this topic we have a special situation, most companies use one single Project Management Tool, but we use 2, Trello our standard choice and Jira because some clients demand it.
+In this topic we have a special situation, most companies use one single Project Management Tool, but we use 2, Trello our standard choice, and Jira because some clients demand it.

 Our first choice is Trello because we get all the flexibility we need.
 Trello is in many cases uncomprehended.
 Many times experienced project managers and software engineers say Trello is not their tool because “you can’t do this or that”.
 The truth is you can do whatever you want if you know how to use it and integrate it with other tools you are already using, such as Google Documents, Gantt for Trello, GitHub, etc.

 I always find a way to prove you can do whatever you want with Trello except for 1 or 2 very specific features from other PM tools.
-I see it as almost white canvas, agnostic to the process you use.
+I see it as an almost white canvas, agnostic to the process you use.
 That is why I find it perfect because you can implement whatever you need and everyone, from clients to collaborators, understands how to use it without instructions.

-And as I said previously, it is vital for us to have full transparency in all process with all stakeholders, from collaborators to client, so this integration is highly relevant because the Client will see the reports using the exact same titles we’re using in Trello’s or Jira’s tickets with the time each collaborator estimated and took in each ticket.
+And as I said previously, it is vital for us to have full transparency in all processes with all stakeholders, from collaborators to a client, so this integration is highly relevant because the Client will see the reports using the exact same titles we’re using in Trello’s or Jira’s tickets with the time each collaborator estimated and took in each ticket.

 Easy to imagine, as founder and manager of a small size agency I have to wear several hats, from strategy to marketing decisions, to day-to-day management to product decisions, to business development, I don’t have 2 days that are the same.
-So I was looking for a tool that could give a structure to my team’s time reporting activity and be flexible enough for my and my co-founder’s asymmetric work days.
+So I was looking for a tool that could give a structure to my team’s time reporting activity and be flexible enough for my and my co-founder’s asymmetric workdays.

-This one was a hard decision because some tools are totally flexible, you can log now and assign to a project and ticket later but everhour was not.
+This one was a hard decision because some tools are totally flexible, you can log now and assign to a project and ticket later but Everhour was not.
 While Everhour has a strict user flux here.

-I was fully committed to Everhour when I found this and for a time I was valuing the trade-off until I decided to adopt is for a period test.
+I was fully committed to Everhour when I found this and for a time I was valuing the trade-off until I decided to adopt it for a period test.
 Now I understand and it actually helps us get even more organized.

 The balance between flexibility and guarantees is the following: